standardnotes/markdown-visual/README.md

 **Prerequisites:** Install [Node.js](https://nodejs.org/en/), [Yarn](https://classic.yarnpkg.com/en/docs/install/), and [Git](https://github.com/git-guides/install-git) on your computer.

-The general instructions setting up an environment to develop Standard Notes extensions can be found [here](https://docs.standardnotes.org/extensions/local-setup).
+The general instructions setting up an environment to develop Standard Notes extensions can be found [here](https://docs.standardnotes.com/extensions/local-setup).
 You can also follow these instructions:

 1. Fork the [repository](https://github.com/standardnotes/markdown-visual) on GitHub.
-2. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the repository.
+1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the repository.
-3. Run `cd markdown-visual` to enter the `markdown-visual` directory.
+1. Run `cd markdown-visual` to enter the `markdown-visual` directory.
-4. Run `yarn install` to install the dependencies on your machine as they are described in `yarn.lock`.
+1. Run `yarn install` to install the dependencies on your machine as they are described in `yarn.lock`.

 ### Testing in the browser

-1. To run the app in development mode, run `yarn start` and visit http://localhost:3001.
+1. To run the app in development mode, run `yarn start` and visit http://localhost:8001.
 Press `ctrl/cmd + C` to exit development mode.

 ### Testing in the Standard Notes app

 1. Create an `ext.json` in the `public` directory.
 You have three options:
     1. Use `sample.ext.json`.
-    2. Create `ext.json` as a copy of `sample.ext.json`.
+    1. Create `ext.json` as a copy of `sample.ext.json`.
-    3. Follow the instructions [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:3000/index.html"`.
+    1. Follow the instructions [here](https://docs.standardnotes.com/extensions/local-setup) with `url: "http://localhost:8001/index.html"`.
-2. Install http-server using `sudo npm install -g http-server` then run `yarn server` to serve the `./build` directory at http://localhost:3000.
+1. Install http-server using `npm install -g http-server` then run `http-server . -p 8080 --cors` to serve the root directory at http://localhost:8080.
-3. To build the app, run `yarn build`.
+1. To build the app, run `yarn build`.
-4. Install the editor into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:3000/sample.ext.json` or with your custom `ext.json`.
+1. Install the editor into the [web](https://app.standardnotes.com) or [desktop](https://standardnotes.com/download) app with `http://localhost:8080/sample.ext.json` or with your custom `ext.json`.
 Press `ctrl/cmd + C` to shut down the server.

-### Deployment

-1. To make the source code prettier, run `yarn pretty`.
-2. To the deploy the build into the `gh-pages` branch of your repository on GitHub, run `yarn deploy-stable`.
-3. To deploy the build into to the `dev` branch for testing, run `yarn deploy-dev`.
-4. To deploy the built into the `build` branch for distributing, run `yarn deploy-build` for distributing builds.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts